Event Args Class

-This event data class is used with the following routed events.
+This event data class is also used with the following routed events on base elements.
 These routed events forward the previously listed attached events to make them more accessible to the general element model in WPF.

 The attached events and the base element routed events share their event data, and the bubbling and tunneling versions of the routed events also share event data.
 This can affect the handled characteristics of the event as it travels the event route.
 For details, see Input Overview.

-Initializes a new instance of the MouseEventArgs class using the specified MouseDevice and timestamp.
+Initializes a new instance of the KeyEventArgs class.

 Gets the input device that initiated this event.(Inherited from InputEventArgs)

 Gets or sets a value that indicates the present state of the event handling for a routed event as it travels the route.(Inherited from RoutedEventArgs)